 3. Emergency Food

 There are a lot of brands out there that sell ration bars, freeze-dried packs, and other survival food.
-You can actually get large supplies of freeze-dried foods, such as chicken and rice, and other meals from the Wise Company.
+You can actually get large supplies of freeze-dried foods, such as chicken and rice, and other meals from Wise Company (click to see their store on Amazon).
 This is probably the best resource for long-term emergency food.
 It’s one of the best ways to get food for weeks of survival all at once.
 Wise Company’s food packs span breakfast and dinner entrees, so you can actually get decent-tasting food.

 4. Shelter and Sleep